rodrigopex/qsteroids/README.md

 # QSteroids

 This a tool for providing improvements on code performances of Qt codes.
+This tools is still in the unstable.
+We need to do more tests.
+The using of this tools is your own risk.

 ## Documentation
 Currently the this script can inject property code.
 We are implementing new features.
 As soon as possible it will be available.